MixedRealityLab/tas-symposium/program/keynotes.md

     sep_before: true
 ---

 There will be a plenary session on the Trustworthy Autonomous Systems Hub and it's legacy, and one from Good Systems researcher Maria De-Arteaga on "The limits of Automation".
-Details of these talks will follow.

 We are also delighted to announce that S. Shyam Sundar from Penn State University is a TAS '24 symposium keynote speaker.

-## Maria De-Arteaga — Penn State University
+## Maria De-Arteaga — The University of Texas at Austin

 <div class="row">
 	<div class="col-xl-8 col-lg-7 col-md-6 col-12">